ragaeeb/trie-rules/README.md

 bun add trie-rules
 ```

-## `buildTrie(rules: Rule[]): TrieNode`
+## `buildTrie(rules: Rule[], options?: BuildTrieOptions): TrieNode`

 The `buildTrie` function constructs a trie data structure from an array of `rules`.
 This trie is used to efficiently search through text and replace specified source words with their corresponding to words.

 ### Parameters:

 - `rules` (Array of `Rule` objects): Each `Rule` object should have the following properties:
     - `from` (Array of strings): The words to search for in the text.
     - `to` (string): The word to replace the from with in the text.
     - `options` (optional `RuleOption` object): Additional options for matching rules which may include: - `match` (optional `MatchType`): Determines how the match should be treated. - `MatchType.Whole`: The match should be on an entire word, not surrounded by other alphabet characters or special characters with diacritics.
 Punctuation or symbols around it are allowed. - `MatchType.Alone`: The match should only be considered when the text is surrounded by spaces. - `MatchType.Any` (default): The match can occur in any context without specific boundaries. - `prefix` (optional `string`): A prefix that, if not present in the text, should be added to the target replacement.
         - casing (optional CaseSensitivity): Determines how casing should be handled during replacement.
           • CaseSensitivity.Insensitive: The replacement ignores original casing.
           • CaseSensitivity.Sensitive: The replacement preserves the original casing.
         - clipStartPattern (optional `RegExp` | `TriePattern`): A pattern to determine characters to clip at the start of a match.
         - clipEndPattern (optional `RegExp` | `TriePattern`): A pattern to determine characters to clip at the end of a match.
         - confirm (optional `ConfirmOptions`): Conditions that must be met for the rule to be applied.
+- `options` (optional `BuildTrieOptions`): Global options for the trie:
+    - `normalizeApostrophes` (optional `boolean`): When true, treats all apostrophe-like characters as equivalent during matching.
+This allows a rule with "don't" to match variants like "don't", "don`t", etc. Normalization is applied to rule sources during build time and to input text during search time.
+Defaults to false.

 ### Returns:

 - `TrieNode`: The root node of the trie data structure that represents the rules for search and replacement.

 ### Usage: